OllieJones/fast-woo-order-lookup/README.md

 1. Let the author know by creating an issue at https://github.com/OllieJones/fast-woo-order-lookup/issues
 2. Deactivate, then activate the plugin.
 This rebuilds the lookup table.

-### What is this wp_fwol table created by the plugin?

-This table, named with an abbreviation for "Fast Woo Order Lookup", contains the trigram lookups.
-It has a terse name to keep queries short.
-It is dropped automatically if you deactivate the plugin.

 ### My store only has a few hundred orders.
 Do I need this plugin ?